Learn

 image

-Here are some top tips on ways to make a high-fibre meal:
+Top tips to make a high-fibre meal:

 Embrace fruits and vegetables: Whether they’re fresh, frozen or canned, all fruits and vegetables are packed with fibre and other nutrients.
-Try filling your plate with plenty of vegetables (and fruit) and leave the washed skins on whenever possible, as they often contain the highest amounts of fibre.
+Try filling half of your plate with plenty of vegetables (and fruit) and leave the washed skins on whenever possible, as they often contain the highest amounts of fibre.

-Nuts and seeds: A sprinkle of these over your salad or meal not only gives you extra fibre, it also packs a tasty crunch and gives the meal a whole new texture.
+Nuts and seeds: A sprinkle over your meal is a great way to add fibre, along with healthy fats and a tasty crunch.
 Get creative with pumpkin seeds, sunflower seeds, peanuts, walnuts and cashews.